Apeiron (APRS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Apeiron Historical Price

-According to the latest data gathered on Apeiron live price page, the current price of Apeiron is 0.01455559USD.
-The circulating supply of Apeiron(APRS) is 196.96M APRS , giving it a market capitalization of $2.86M.
+According to the latest data gathered on Apeiron live price page, the current price of Apeiron is 0.01241231USD.
+The circulating supply of Apeiron(APRS) is 197.29M APRS , giving it a market capitalization of $2.45M.

 The Apeiron Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of APRS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.